MuhammadAhmad2555/ble_peripheral_central/README.md

     // Only request location if it's actually required (Android < 12)
     // On Android 12+, locationRequired will be false if (permissions['locationRequired'] == true && !permissions['location']!) {
-      await Permission.location.request();
+      // Use Permission.location (foreground location) - NOT locationAlways
+      // Background location (locationAlways) is NOT needed for BLE scanning await Permission.location.request();
     }
     // Note: On Android 12+, location permission is NOT needed and will show as denied